Dufac1/mobile-developer-security-roadmap/README.md

 Welcome to Mobile Developer Security Roadmap 2023

-The main purpose of this roadmap is to help anyone who to get knowledge about security.
+The main purpose of this roadmap is to help anyone who wants to get knowledge about security.
 This contains all topics to help you find what you are looking for quickly.
-I hope I can help you=
+I hope I can help you.

 ### :book: Authors